 How many letters did the Apostle Paul write to the Corinthian church?
 The answer is not as easy as it sounds.
 We have two letters to the church at Corinth in our Bible, but both of these letters mention another letter.
 Many scholars believe Paul wrote four letters to the Corinthian church but only two of them survived.
 If they are right, the chronology of Paul’s correspondence and visits to Corinth might look something like this.

 As recorded in Acts 18, Paul visited Corinth for the first time on what we call his “second missionary journey” and stayed for 18 months.
-Paul lived with Priscilla and Aquila, and established the church at Corinth.
+Paul lived with Priscilla and Aquila, and established the church at Corinth (approximately 51-52 AD).

 #1 Letter – Lost letter from Paul

-When: After having returned to Antioch upon the completion of his second missionary journey, Paul establishes Ephesus as a base for the journeys that we call his “third missionary journey.”
+When: After having returned to Antioch upon the completion of his second missionary journey, Paul establishes Ephesus as a base for the travels that we call his “third missionary journey.”
 He probably wrote this initial letter during his time in Ephesus.

 Why: Word reached Paul of some troubles in the Corinthian church and he wrote to address those problems.
 Among other things, Paul tells them that they are “not to associate with immoral people.”